bblacey/ez-housemode-synchronizer/README.md

 # EZ-HouseMode-Synchronizer
 ![Continuous Integration](https://github.com/bblacey/ez-housemode-synchronizer/workflows/Continuous%20Integration/badge.svg)![Docker to ghcr.io](https://github.com/bblacey/ez-housemode-synchronizer/workflows/Docker%20to%20ghcr.io/badge.svg)

 Easy (EZ) Node.js app that propogates Vera House Mode Changes to the Ezlo hub(s) on the local area network.
-For convenience, the app is deployed as a dockerized app.
+For convenience, the app is deployed as a dockerized app for Intel/AMD and ARM platforms.

 ## Motivation
-Example EZ-App to illustrate the simplicity of setting House Modes on Ezlo Hubs using the [ezlo-hub-kit](bblacey/ezlo-hub-kit) SDK.
+Example EZ-App to illustrate the simplicity of setting House Modes on Ezlo Hubs using the [ezlo-hub-kit](https://github.com/bblacey/ezlo-hub-kit) SDK.

 This EZ-App also appeals to Vera users that are transitioning from a Vera hub to one or more Ezlo hubs that rely on House Modes for automation.
 This EZ-App bridges this transition gap until solutions like [Ezlo's Meshene](https://community.getvera.com/t/until-we-linux/213748/4?u=blacey) and/or [Reactor Multi System](https://community.getvera.com/t/preview-of-multi-system-reactor/216320?u=blacey) become available.

 ## How it works
 EZ-HouseModeManager subscribes to HouseMode1 MQTT messages broadcast by Vera.
-The [Vera MQTT Plugin](jonferreira/vera-mqtt) enables a Vera to publish device-state change messages to MQTT.
+The [Vera MQTT Plugin](https://github.com/jonferreira/vera-mqtt) enables a Vera to publish device-state change messages to MQTT.
 Users will need to confirm that their Vera MQTT Plugin "WatchDog" is configured to push HouseMode changes to MQTT.
 Upon receipt of the Vera HouseMode1 MQTT message, the Ezlo-HouseMode-Synchronizer sets the House Mode contained in the payload on each Ezlo Hub.

 ## Usage
 1. Start the dockerized House Mode Synchronizer